Skip to main content

 HIGH AVAILABILITY

-Vegetarian options are widely available, particularly in Indian and Javanese restaurants.
-Roti with vegetable curry, nasi goreng without meat, and various bean dishes are excellent choices.
+Vegetarians eat well here, especially at Indian and Javanese restaurants.
+Roti with vegetable curry, meatless nasi goreng, and the various bean dishes all do the job.

 vegan